Chestnut45/theseus/README.md

 ## Scene

-The 'W_Scene' module can be used as a container to manage a hierarchy of game objects with components of any type.
+The 'W_Scene' module can be used as a container to create and manage a hierarchy of game objects with components of any type.

 To create and delete objects in a scene: